CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 The latest LTS release of Ubuntu is 18.04, code named Bionic Beaver.

-Ubuntu 18.04 LTS server does not include a GUI (Graphical User Interface), therefore sysadmins have to perform most of the administration tasks from CLI (Command Line Interface).
-Therefore, it is advisable for the new sysadmins to read Mastering Ubuntu Server: Master the art of deploying, configuring, managing, and troubleshooting Ubuntu Server 18.04, 2nd Edition by Packt Publishing.
+Ubuntu Server 18.04 LTS does not include a GUI (Graphical User Interface), therefore sysadmins have to perform most of the administration tasks from CLI (Command Line Interface).
+Therefore, it is advisable for the new sysadmins to read Mastering Ubuntu Server: Master the art of deploying, configuring, managing, and troubleshooting Ubuntu Server 18.04, 2nd Edition (PAID LINK) by Packt Publishing.

-The recommended system requirements for installation of Ubuntu 18.04 LTS server are:
+The recommended system requirements to install Ubuntu Server 18.04 LTS are:

 • CPU - 1 Ghz